Pushpendra-1697/Ecommerce-API/README.md

 #### 12) */order/changeStatusOfOrder*: (POST)

-Used for Change order's current Status by Admin --> This person should have token + role=="admin"
+Used for Change order's current Status by Admin --> This person should have token + role===admin

 ##### Input Sample-1:

-{
-  "status": "Delivered",
+  - status: "Delivered",
-  "orderId": "64bf4d78a141a7319b7aa1e7"
+  - orderId: "64bf4d78a141a7319b7aa1e7"
-}

 ##### Output-1: